-With the majority of the planet in lockdown, everyday life now feels more like you’re on a movie set rather than this new reality.
+With the majority of the planet in lockdown, it feels like the end of the world as we know it, and everyday life now feels more like you’re on a movie set rather than this new reality.
 But we need an escape from the COVID-19 induced madness, and people seem to be finding comfort watching apocalyptic movies … so here’s our list of top movies to watch while waiting for normality to return!

 28 Days Later

 So, one minute you’re riding your bike along a London street, and next you wake up in hospital and there is NO ONE, like, NO ONE around.
 This is what happens when everyday bloke Jim wakes up after a bike accident, and has to piece together what’s happened to the world while he’s been in a coma.
+It would feel like the end of the world.
 It’s brilliant stuff from British director Danny Boyle and a strong cast led by Cillian Murphy and including Naomie Harris and Brendan Gleeson.
 And it has zombies.

 OK, so this is a glimpse of what could happen if the world does go under, and in spectacular fashion at that.
 First, a warning; do not be under any illusion that this film is anything other than a downer.
 Starring Viggo Mortensen, Charlize Theron, Kodi Smit-McPhee and Robert Duvall, The Road is set in a post-apocalyptic world, where a father must protect his son from a group of cannibals who have menaced the streets.
 It is as dreary as it sounds, but is still tender and beautiful, showing that even in the worst circumstances, some humans will choose to be good.